The Beginner’s Guide to Tempo Run Training

 Use ice, take anti-inflammatory medication, and, most importantly, take enough rest days to allow the injury to heal.
 Pushing through pain achieves nothing but making things worse.

-In short, there’s no room for It’s Okay.
+In short, there’s no room for it.
+It’s okay.
 Proceed with caution.

 The few weeks leading to your race day are most vital.
-That’s why all good marathon-training plans have a “taper” period.
-During the period, you taper or reduce your training volume.
+That’s why all good marathon training plans have a “taper” period.
+During this period, you taper or reduce your training volume.

-This latter phase of training helps reduce accumulated fatigue and recharge your body after all the training.
+This latter training phase helps reduce accumulated fatigue and recharge your body after all the training.
 This, in turn, ensures that you’re well-rested so you can reach your full potential on race day.

 Don’t know how to taper?
 Don’t worry.
 This is how: